microsoft/hlsl-specs/proposals/0011-inline-spirv.md

     manage.

-This proposal deprecates the old mechanism, and replaces it with two new types `vk::SpirvOpaqueType<uint OpCode, ...>` and `vk::SpirvType<uint OpCode, uint size, uint alignment, ...>`.
+This proposal deprecates the old mechanism, and replaces it with two new types `vk::SpirvOpaqueType<uint OpCode, typename...
+Operands>` and `vk::SpirvType<uint OpCode, uint size, uint alignment, typename...
+Operands>`.
 For `SpirvOpaqueType`, the template on the type contains the opcode and all of the parameters necessary for that opcode.
-Each parameter may be one of three kinds of values:
+Each parameter must be one of three kinds of values:

-1. Any expression that can be evaluated to a constant scalar value at compile time.
+1. An instantiation of the `vk::integral_constant<typename T, T v>` type template.
+This can be used to pass in any constant integral value.
 This value will be passed in to the type-declaration instruction as the id of an `OpConstant*` instruction.

-1. An expression as described above, wrapped in a call to `vk::ext_literal`.
+    For example, `123` can be passed in by using `vk::integral_constant<uint, 123>`.
+1. An `integral_constant` with the `_spirv_immediate` type qualifier.
+This
-    This value will be passed in to the type-declaration instruction as an immediate literal value.
+    value will be passed in to the type-declaration instruction as an immediate literal value.

+    For example, `123` can be passed in as an immediate literal by using `_spirv_immediate vk::integral_constant<uint, 123>`.
 1. Any type.
 The id of the lowered type will be passed in to the type-declaration instruction.